11 Travel Accessories You Should Never Leave Home Without

 7. Travel adaptor

-For international trips at least, a travel adaptor is a must.
-I prefer owning a set of adaptors, rather than a universal one since it allows me to just toss in the one or two adaptors I’ll need for my trip and save a little space.
+For international trips, a travel adaptor is a must.
+I prefer owning a set of adaptors, rather than a universal one, since it allows me to just toss in the one or two adaptors I’ll need for my trip and save a little space.
 There are many options out there but I use this affordable set by Ceptics International and it does the trick.

 8. Power bank + chargers

-I use my phone a lot more when I’m on the road versus at home.
-It’s my boarding pass, in-flight entertainment, map, guidebook, and camera—so having a full battery is essential.
-I always have my regular charger on hand, plus a lightweight powerbank.
-Anker is probably the best brand on the market for this (even if it’s a little more expensive, the quality makes it worthwhile).
-Since I’m mostly just charging my phone, I’ve been using the Anker MagGo series, which is pretty powerful for its size.
+Our phones do a lot when we travel—boarding pass, in-flight entertainment, map, guidebook, and camera—so having a full battery is essential.
+For this, pack a lightweight portable charger.
+Anker is hands down the best brand on the market for them (yes, a little more expensive, but great quality).
+Since I mostly just charge my phone, I use the Anker MagGo series, which is powerful for its size and doubles as a phone stand.

 9. Water bottle